Razacx/Advent-of-Code-2018/README.md

 _Also had some new insights in how the collection extension functions work in kotlin (mainly groupBy)_
 _It's pretty awesome :)_

+### _05/15 (~2h)_

+_This took me way longer than I'd like to admit_
+_Don't know if it was an issue with my mood or just that I'm stupid_
+_The final solution I delivered also takes about a minute to run, which is not great :/_

+_I'd like to revisit this one if I find the time_